From the ancient and beautiful Italian island of Sicily

 Early Notables of the Dipalma family (pre 1700)

 Prominent among bearers of this surname in early times was Guido Palmerucci, born in Gubbio in 1280, a famous painter, Marco Palmazzano, also a painter, renowned for his talents during the mid 15th century.
-He was known for producing numerous copies of each work, such as his "Christ Carrying the Cross"...
-Another 71 words (5 lines of text) are included under the topic Early Dipalma Notables in all our PDF Extended History products and printed products wherever possible.
+He was known for producing numerous copies of each work, such as his "Christ Carrying the Cross", of which he made 12 known copies.
+Jacopo Palma was...
+Another 61 words (4 lines of text) are included under the topic Early Dipalma Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dipalma family to the New World and Oceana

 Some of the first settlers of this family name were:

 Dipalma Settlers in United States in the 19th Century

 - Maria A DiPalma, who arrived in New York on the "SS Vincenzo Florio" from Palermo in 1881

 - R. Dipalma, who arrived in New York on the "SS Anglia" in 1891

 Contemporary Notables of the name Dipalma (post 1700)

 - Ray DiPalma (b.
 1943), American poet and visual artist